codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/legacy/installing-the-quickbooks-connector.md

 :::

-If you're using the Codat Link flow, the user can download the connector after they've selected QuickBooks Desktop as their accounting package.
+If you're using the Codat Link flow, the user can download the connector after they've selected QuickBooks Desktop as their accounting software.

 If you've built your own Link flow, the **linkUrl** field on the company's QuickBooks data connection will initiate the installer download.